pachyderm/pachyderm/doc/docs/2.1.x/concepts/pipeline-concepts/job.md

 when new data is detected in an input repository.

 !!!
 Note
         When a commit is made to the input repo of a pipeline, jobs are created for all of the downstream pipelines of a DAG.
-Those jobs are not actually running yet; each one is in a waiting state until the prior pipeline(s) that it depends on in your DAG produce their output, which then become the input for the waiting pipeline.
+        Those jobs are not running yet; each one is **waiting** until the prior pipeline(s) that it depends on in your DAG produces their output, which then becomes the input for the waiting pipeline.

 Each job runs your code against the current commit in a `<repo>@<branch>` and then submits the results to the output repository of the pipeline as a single output commit.
 A pipeline